 The data controller shall, at any time, provide information upon request to each data subject as to what personal data are stored about the data subject.
 In addition, the data controller shall correct or erase personal data at the request or indication of the data subject, insofar as there are no statutory storage obligations.
-The entirety of the controller’s employees is available to the data subject in this respect as contact persons.
+The entire staff of the controller is available to the data subject as a contact person in this context.

 Subscription to our newsletters

 On the website of Temos International, users are given the opportunity to subscribe to our enterprise's newsletter.
 The input mask used for this purpose determines what personal data are transmitted, as well as when the newsletter is ordered from the controller.